Taylor Swift releasing new 'Folklore' documentary on Disney+ tonight

-Taylor Swift is set to release a new documentary following the creation of her quarantine album ‘Folklore’ tonight (November 24).
+Taylor Swift is set to release a new documentary, promising “an intimate concert of the record-breaking ‘Folklore'” tonight (November 24).

 ‘folklore: the long pond studio sessions’ gets its name from the Hudson, New York studio owned by the album’s producer and The National guitarist Aaron Dessner.
 It will come out on the Disney+ streaming service tonight.